Caribbean

-The Caribbean (Note: Pronounced /ˌkærɪˈbiːən, kəˈrɪbiən/ KARR-ih-BEE-ən-,_-kə-RIB-ee-ən, /ˈkærɪbiæn/ KARR-ih-bee-an; el Caribe; les Caraïbes; de Caraïben.) is a region in the middle of the Americas centered around the Caribbean Sea in the North Atlantic Ocean, mostly overlapping with the West Indies.
+The Caribbean (Note: Pronounced /ˌkærɪˈbiːən, kəˈrɪbiən/ KARR-ih-BEE-ən-,_-kə-RIB-ee-ən, /ˈkærɪbiæn/ KARR-ih-bee-an; el Caribe; les Caraïbes; de Caraïben.) is a geo-political region in the middle of the Americas centered around the Caribbean Sea in the North Atlantic Ocean, mostly overlapping with the West Indies.
 Bordered by North America to the north and also the west through Central America, and South America to the south, it comprises numerous islands, cays, islets, reefs, and banks.

-It includes the Lucayan Archipelago, Greater Antilles, and Lesser Antilles of the West Indies; the Quintana Roo islands and Belizean islands of the Yucatán Peninsula; and the Bay Islands, Miskito Cays, Archipelago of San Andrés, Providencia, and Santa Catalina, Corn Islands, and San Blas Islands of Central America.
+It includes the Lucayan Archipelago, Antilles of the West Indies; the Quintana Roo islands and Belizean islands of the Yucatán Peninsula; and the Bay Islands, Miskito Cays, Archipelago of San Andrés, Providencia and Santa Catalina, Corn Islands, and San Blas Islands of Central America.
 It also includes the coastal areas on the continental mainland of the Americas bordering the region from the Yucatán Peninsula in North America through Central America to the Guianas in South America.